 For an approximately spherical solute, use a rhombic dodecahedron unit cell.

-constraints=all-bonds), since this is faster, especially with GPUs, and most force fields have been parametrized with only bonds involving hydrogens constrained.
+and most force fields have been parametrized with only bonds involving hydrogens constrained.

 You can increase the time-step to 4 or 5 fs when using virtual interaction sites (